Guide for Authors

 Conflict of Interests

-Upon acceptance of the article by JChPE, authors are required to sign the conflict of interest form and send it to the journal.
+Upon acceptance of the article by JChPE, authors must sign the conflict of interest form and send it to the journal.

 Declaration of generative AI in scientific writing